GerritCodeReview/homepage/pages/site/publishing-gerrit-docs.md

 **Note:** For complete documentation on the site template and how to create content, see [Getting started with the Documentation Theme for Jekyll](http://idratherbewriting.com/documentation-theme-jekyll/index.html).

 1. Using the text editor of your choice, create an empty document.

 1. At the top of the document, add the following text block:

-    ```
+    ```markdown
     ---
     title: [TITLE_NAME]
     permalink: [FILENAME]